pulumi/docs/content/resources/automating-deployments-iac-github-actions/index.md

 ---
 # Name of the event, <= 60 characters
-title: "Automating Deployments with Infrastructure as Code and GitHub Actions"
+title: "Automating Deployments with IaC & GitHub Actions"
 meta_desc: Level up your Infrastructure as Code practices with secure, automated deployment pipelines and enterprise-grade security controls.

 meta_image: